goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

 Batching
 --------

-This ResultSet described above can be used together with the BAtch implementation defined in the z3c.batching package.
+This ResultSet described above can be used together with the Batch implementation defined in the z3c.batching package.